-Gay in a Straight World

-Gay, Bi, and Straight

-A Retreat Open to All

-The GLB Retreat is an annual 24-hour event for gay undergraduate students and their friends and supporters.
+Gay in a Straight World Gay, Bi, and Straight A Retreat Open to All The GLB Retreat is an annual 24-hour event for gay undergraduate students and their friends and supporters.
 The retreat begins at 7pm on Friday, November 21, 2003 and ends after dinner on Saturday night.
 Applications are available in the Retreats Office in 114 Coleman-Morse by the elevator.
 Applications are due by Wednesday, Nov.
 19th.
 If you have further questions, you can reach Fr.
 J. Steele, CSC at 1-8144 or at isteele1@nd.edu.

 TONIGHT

+FAITH FORMATION

-FAITH FORMATION LEADERSHIP PROGRAM
+LEADERSHIP PROGRAM

 Information Meeting 330 Coleman-Morse 9pm

 FFLP is a new program for recent ND grads interested in living and sharing the Catholic faith

 Center for Catechetical Initiatives

+VIEWPOINT

-VIEWPOBSERVER THE OBSERVER THE OBSERVER
+THE OBSERVER

-The Observer

 P.O.
-Box O. Notre Dame, IN 46556 024 South Dining Hall, Notre Dame, IN 46556 EDITOR IN CHIEF
+Box Q. Notre Dame, IN 46556 024 South Dining Hall, Notre Dame, IN 46556

-Andrew Soukup Managing Editor
+EDITOR IN CHIEF Andrew Soukup

+MANAGING EDITOR Scott Brodfuchrer

-BUSINESS MANAGER Loti Lewalski
+BUSINESS MANAGER Lori Lewalski

-Scorr Brodfuehrer ASST.
-MANAGING EDITOR
+ASST.
+MANAGING EDITOR Sheila Flynn

-Sheila Flynn NEWS EDITOR: Meghanne Downes
+NEWS EDITOR: Meghanne Downes

 VIEWPOINT EDITOR: Teresa Fralish

-SPORTS EDITOR: Joe Hettler SCENE EDITOR: Sarah Vabulas
+SPORTS EDITOR: Joe Hettler

+SCENE EDITOR: Sarah Vabulas

-SAINT MARY'S EDITOR: Anneliese Woolford
+SAINT MARY'S EDITOR: Anneliese Woolford PHOTO EDITOR: Tim Kacmar

-PHOTO EDITOR: Tim Kacmar GRAPHICS EDITOR: Mike Harkins
+GRAPHICS EDITOR: Mike Harkins

 ADVERTISING MANAGER: Maura Cenedella

-AD DESIGN MANAGER: Tom Haight SYSTEMS ADMINISTRATOR: Ted Bangert
+AD DESIGN MANAGER: Tom Haight

+SYSTEMS ADMINISTRATOR: Ted Bangert

-WEB ADMINISTRATOR: Todd Niero CONTROLLER: Mike Flanagan
+WEB ADMINISTRATOR: Todd Nieto CONTROLLER: Mike Flanagan

+CONTACT US

-CONTACT US OFFICE MANAGER & GENERAL INFO
+OFFICE MANAGER & GENERAL INFO

-(574) 631-7471 FAX (574) 631-6927
+(574) 631-7471 FAX

+(574) 631-6927

+ADVERSTISING

-ADVERSTISING (574) 631-6900 observad@nd.edu EDITOR IN CHIEF
+(574) 631-6900 observad@nd.edu EDITOR IN CHIEF

-(574) 631-4542
+(574) 631-4542 Managing Editor & Assistant Managing Editor

-MANAGING EDITOR & ASSISTANT MANAGING EDITOR

-(574) 631-4541 obsme@nd.edu
+(574) 631-4541 obsme@nd.edu BUSINESS OFFICE (574) 631-5313

-BUSINESS OFFICE (574) 631-5313 News Desk (574) 631-5323 obsnews.1@nd.edu
+NEWS DESK (574) 631-5323 obsnews.1@nd.edu VIEWPOINT DESK

-VIEWPOINT DESK (574) 631-5303 viewpoint 1@nd.edu SPORTS DESK
+(574) 631-5303 viewpoint.
+1@nd.edu SPORTS DESK

+(574) 631-4543 sports.1@nd.edu SCENE DESK

-sports.1@nd.edu Scene Desk (574) 631-4543 (574) 631-4540 scene 1@nd.edu Saint Mary's Desk
+(574) 631-4540 scene 1@nd.edu SAINT MARY'S DESK

-(574) 631-4324 smc.1@nd.edu Photo Desk
+(574) 631-4324 smc.1@nd.edu

+PHOTO DESK

-(574) 631-8767 photo@nd.edu Systems & Web Administrators (574) 631-8839
+(574) 631-8767 photo@nd.edu Systems & WEB ADMINISTRATORS (574) 631-8839

 OBSERVER ONLINE www.ndsmcobserver.com

 POLICIES

-The Observer is the independent, daily newspaper published in print and online by the students of the Iniversity of Notre Dame du Lac and Saint Mary's College.
-Editorial content, including advertisements, not governed by policies of the administration of either institution.
+The Observer is the independent, daily newspaper ublished in print and online by the students of the University of Notre Dame du Lac and Saint Mary's College.
+Editorial content, including advertisements, is not governed by policies of the administration of either institution.
 The Observer reserves the right to refuse advertisements based on content.

 The news is reported as accurately and objectively as possible.
 Unsigned editorials represent the opinion of the majority of the Editor in Chief, Managing Editor, Assistant Managing Editor and department editors.

 Commentaries, letters and columns present the views of the authors and not necessarily those of The

 Viewpoint space is available to all readers.
 The free expression of all opinions through letters is encouraged.
-Letters to the Editor must be signed and must include contact information
+Letters to the Editor must be signed and must include

-Quantons regarding Observer policies should be directed to Editor in Chief Andrew Soukup.
+Questions regarding Observer policies should be directed to Editor in Chief Andrew Soukup.

 POST OFFICE INFORMATION

-ver (USPS 599-2-4600) is published Monday through Friday except receives periods.
-A subscription to The Observer is \$100 for one sea
+er (USPS 599 2-4000) is published Monday through Friday except during sering periods.
+A subscription to The Observer is \$100 for one scadensic exam and exemina per-year: \$55 for one seme

-The Observer is published at 024 South Dirting Half Notre Dane.
-IN 46556-0779 Periodical postage paid at Not and additional mailing offices.
+POSTMASTER

+is a member of the Associated Press.
+All reproduction rights

+TODAY'S STAFF

+News Anneliese

+Woolford Claire Heininger

+Kate Gales Viewpoint Cheryl Barker Mustrator

+Pat Ouill

-POSTMASTER recr is a member of the Associated Press.
-All reproduction rights as TODAY'S STAFF News Anneliese Woolford Claire Heininger Kate Gales Graphics Mike Harkins Sports Pat Leonard Viewpoint Megan Hawlet Cheryl Barker Matt Mooney Illustrator Scene Pat Quill Sarah Vabulas
+Mike Harkins Sports Pat Leonard Megan Hawlet Matt Mooney Scene Sarah Vabulas

+Graphics

 Euthanasia threatens dignity of life

 Since 1990, when she suffered a cardiac arrest, Theresa Marie (Terri) Schiavo has been in what a Florida court found to be a "persistent vegetative state."
 Other experts claim she is not PVS and can be rehabilitated.
-Terri's husband, Michael, obtained a court order to remove her feeding tube on the ground that
+Terri's husband, Michael, obtained a court order to remove her feeding tube

 Charles Rice

 Right or

 Wrong?